 |188.8.131.52 Client||27 Mar 2013||US English||111||HTTP|

 |184.108.40.206 Client||18 Jun 2012||US English||111||HTTPS|

 Category 3 WebSphere MQ SupportPacs are supplied under the standard terms and conditions provided by the International Program License Agreement (IPLA) and thus, carry program defect service for WebSphere MQ customers.
 Please read the IPLA and LI files that accompany the SupportPac, to ensure you understand the conditions under which the SupportPac is provided.

 If you encounter what you believe to be a defect with the SupportPac, and you have a current license for a WebSphere MQ server product, you may request Program Services by reporting the problem via the same defect reporting channel you employ for the WebSphere MQ server product(s) on which you are using the SupportPac.
 No proof of entitlement is required to use this SupportPac.

 Service is available for the v7.5 version of this SupportPac for as long as the WebSphere MQ V7.5 server product is supported by service.
 Refer to the WebSphere product lifecycle pages for the relevant service information.
-It is only supported with MQ platforms which are themselves supported.
+This SupportPac is only supported with MQ platforms that are themselves supported.